 How can healthcare providers strike the best balance between security and comfort?
 One of the first steps they should consider is eliminating the password.
 This might seem like a counterintuitive approach.
 However, in order for passwords to offer the type of protection such sensitive personal data demands, they have to include a combination of uppercase and lowercase letters, symbols, and numbers.
 This makes them so complex to remember that many users make the risky mistake of using one password for several services, making their data AND company portals and apps more susceptible to data theft.

 The best way to go passwordless is to transition to user verification methods that rely on biometric factors like facial recognition or fingerprint scans.
 With today’s mobile devices already equipped with the necessary technology to scan biometric features, it’s easy to incorporate this authentication factor into a two-factor, or even multi-factor (MFA), authentication strategy.
-This solution not only offers maximum security, it is based on technology that many users are already comfortable and familiar with.
+This solution not only offers maximum security, but it is also based on technology that many users are already comfortable and familiar with.
 And providing users with the best possible experience will ensure their loyalty.

 More security, less overhead

-EHRs will facilitate many routine medical processes like: filling prescriptions, providing specialist referrals, sharing medical information and histories, or even simply accessing one’s own data.
+EHRs will facilitate many routine medical processes like filling prescriptions, providing specialist referrals, sharing medical information and histories, or even simply accessing one’s own data.
 Each of these processes is considered a transaction.
 One that needs to be authorized by the data owner: the user or patient.
 This is a key safety feature for those concerned about data protection since it ensures that only the data proprietor can authorize third-party access.

 However, security strategies that rely on one-time PINs sent via SMS to the user’s mobile device will quickly accrue substantial costs for all these transactions.
 Replacing one-time PINs with biometric verification will eliminate unnecessary expenses.

 EHRs have the potential to revolutionize the medical system and allow patients to become active participants in their own healthcare.
 They provide doctors with a quick and comprehensive overview of patients, giving them more time for valuable patient interactions.
 They create quicker access to complete patient information and histories, which means better and faster healthcare decisions.
-Providing the right level of security, which balances protection and ease, will be essential to ensuring widespread acceptance for this very beneficial technology.
+Providing the right level of security, which balances protection and ease, will be essential to ensuring widespread acceptance of this very beneficial technology.